 For smaller cracks, you can use roof sealant applied with a caulking gun.

-Roll roofing is a less expensive alternative to shingles.
+Roll roofing is a less expensive alternative to roof shingles.

 It involves taking a mineral surfaced mat and cutting it into strips.
 These strips make up the various portions of a roof, which are placed in a horizontal position.

-This product is lightweight and less durable then shingles.
+This product is lightweight and less durable than shingles.

 Leaks in roll roofing